Satharus/satharus.me/_posts/2018-12-07-qwerty_keyboard.md

 # Why Still Use it Then?
 You’re probably wondering now why we’re still using the QWERTY layout if our typing devices don’t have moving parts anymore.
 Well, the answer is that nobody really knows why, people just got used to the QWERTY layout and had no reason to change it.
 Most of the keyboards today use this layout or some very similar layout like QWERTZ for Polish and some other European languages.

-However, there is a “better” alternative, named “Dvorak”, after the man who invented it, “[August Dvorak](https://en.wikipedia.org/wiki/August_Dvorak)”.
-It doesn’t indicate the arrangement of the keys.
+However, there is a _“better”_ alternative, named “Dvorak”, after the man who invented it, “[August Dvorak](https://en.wikipedia.org/wiki/August_Dvorak)” (The name doesn’t indicate the arrangement of the keys).
 The Dvorak layout is faster in typing because the most used letters -like the vowels, for example- are in the middle row, so you have to move your fingers less between rows, thus typing faster.

 Although it may have gained slight popularity, a lot of people argue that since we're all used to QWERTY by now, it wouldn't be worth it to switch to Dvorak to be faster.
 However, most people have agreed that Dvorak gives a more comfortable typing experience.